ARCHITECTURES OF ABSENCE

 Stephanie Keitz’s works speak of absence.
 Her fragile sculptures and works on paper document attempts at capturing, as well as the futility of such attempts.
 Her techniques could all be said to involve preserving evidence.
 She conserves memories that remain hidden from the viewer.
 She tracks down the past, creating scenarios that have never existed, but that appear strangely familiar.
 We cannot read the clues, but we are intuitively struck by the weight that results from their melancholic compression.

-Keitz’s series Lost in L.A.
-(2013) and Shirt (2014) are also based on imprints and also use textiles.
+Keitz’s series LOST IN LA (2013) and INBETWEEN (2014) are also based on imprints and also use textiles.
 In this case, however, the textiles are present only in the form of traces.
 Each of the large-format ink prints on paper features the mark left by a piece of clothing whose specific qualities can be recreated in the viewer’s imagination.
 They were made by pressing or throwing the ink-soaked garment directly onto the paper.
 Here, the act of conserving is also an act of extinction: the items of clothing attest to their past at the same time as bringing it to a close.
 In the act of printing, their movements and traces are both made present and deleted.
 Brought to a standstill, their history of enveloping ends and they become memory in the print.

 In all of her works, Keitz marks lack, disappearance and gaps, creating architectures of absence by reversing inside and outside.
 Clothes, usually dwellings for bodies, that carry memories within them like buildings, are transformed into negative architectures: what once enveloped is now interiorized as a core and conserved along with its history.
 By contrast, defined spaces are clothed in a skin in order, in a second step, to find parallels and vessels for their unmarked interstices, thus gaining access to the temporariness and fragility of architecture.
 Keitz’s gestures of conserving are both gentle and unsparing.
 She encloses carefully – her coverings are fragile – but the enclosure has a violent quality to it: the price of presentation is deformation.
 Keitz’s works both refuse extinction and foster it.
 Ultimately, it is the gesture of conserving that marks the end of the personal and consigns what was present to the past.